Best Dog Foods For Rottweilers

 However, if you love your Rottweiler as much as I love my Butler, you will not feel the pinch of paying extra for a higher quality product.

 Many dog owners enjoy sharing human food with their canine best friends.
 As such I am compelled to discuss the human treats that will not poison your Rottweiler.

 Peanut butter is number one on this list.
 Dogs can comfortably consume peanut butter without you having to worry about its safety.
 However, the dog owner needs to see to it that his or her dog only gets small portions of this treat.

-This is because regular peanut butter it has a high-fat content and is calorie-rich.
-It is also advisable to ensure that peanut butter fed to your Rotties is natural and free of chemical preservatives, added salt and sugar.
+This is because regular peanut butter is has a high fat content and is calorie-rich.
+It is also advisable to ensure that peanut butter fed to your rotties is natural and free of chemical preservatives, added salt and sugar.

-Pumpkins are especially great for Rottweilers suffering constipation or diarrhea and those that generally have sensitive stomachs.
+Pumpkins are especially great for Rottweilers suffering constipation or diarrhoea and those that generally have sensitive stomachs.
 The fibrous nature of pumpkins helps with absorption of water which helps to relieve stomach upsets.

-Healthy fruits for your Rottweiler include cranberries, bananas, blueberries, cantaloupe, and apples.
+Healthy fruits for your Rottweiler include cranberries, bananas, blueberries, cantaloupe and apples.
 Apples are particular good thanks to their high concentration of antioxidants.
-They also contain pectin fiber which helps to eliminate toxins in the dogs’ intestines by creating short-chain fatty acids.
+They also contain pectin fibre which helps to eliminate toxins in the dogs’ intestines by creating short-chain fatty acids.

 By the same token, there are certain fruits and vegetables which should never find their way into your Rottweiler’s food bowl.
 These include garlic, raisins, onions, and dog grapes.

 These mentioned fruits and vegetables are all poisonous to your four-legged friend and can cause serious allergic reactions and a wide range of dog health complications.
 As a rule of thumb, you should not feed your dog any fruit or vegetable whose safety you’re not sure of.